 Sociable but serious, passionate but thoroughly professional in all it does and focused on quality, the Club aims to cover both classic growths and new trends from the world of wine.

-The Club welcomes as members people who have already acquired a basic knowledge in wine, such as that gained by attending a basic level wine course eg WineMatters Introductory or WSET Intermediate or equivalent.
-If you would like to join the 130 or so current members, or to find out more about the Club, please contact our Membership Secretary.
+The Club welcomes as members people who have already acquired a basic knowledge in wine, such as that gained by attending a basic level wine course e.g. WSET Level 1 or equivalent.
+If you would like to join the 170 or so current members, or to find out more about the Club, please contact our Membership Secretary.

 Tasting and Events

 The Club holds around 8 or 9 tastings and events each season, which runs from September through to June.
 You will find details of the current year’s programme in the Calendar of Events section of this website.
 The Club’s tastings are presented by an international and changing group which includes producers, wine merchants, wine educators and Masters of Wine.
-Tastings are normally held at either Lady Margaret Hall, Oxford (www.lmh.ox.ac.uk) or in the Marquee at the Cherwell Boathouse (www.cherwellboathouse.co.uk), and on occasion at Oxford Brookes University (www.brookes.ac.uk).
+Tastings are normally held at either Lady Margaret Hall, Oxford (www.lmh.ox.ac.uk) or in the Marquee at the Cherwell Boathouse (www.cherwellboathouse.co.uk).

 The Club is run by an annually elected Committee of members and is a not for profit organisation.
-In addition the Club is proud to have as its President Michael Palij MW and two further MWs – Jasper Morris and Jonathan Pedley – as its Vice Presidents.
+In addition the Club is proud to have as its President Michael Palij MW and three further MWs – Jasper Morris, Jonathan Pedley and Richard Bampfield – as its Vice Presidents.
 The Club also has an Honorary Life Vice President, Charles Garrett, who was a founding father of the Club and who served as Club Secretary from 1997 to 2004.